 Best Time to Visit Singapore: Weather by Month and Season

-Like much of the region, Singapore isn’t known for year-round perfect blue skies & endless sun.
-In fact, at certain times of the year, planning a trip to Singapore can get a tad complicated.
+Like much of the Southeast Asia region, Singapore isn’t known for year-round perfect blue skies and endless sun.
+In fact, at certain times of the year, planning a trip here can get a tad complicated.
+Most travellers will want to avoid the wet season, falling between September and January.
+May to September can also be an unpleasant time to travel here due to smoke from fires in nearby Sumatra.

-Scratching your head on when to go to Singapore?
-Finalize your plans with this complete Singapore weather guide, including the best months to visit Singapore and a summary of weather in Singapore by month and by season…
+Scratching your head on exactly when to go to Singapore?
+Finalize your ultimate travel plans with this complete Singapore weather by month and by season!

 Clarke Quay

-While you’re never quite in the clear in Southeast Asia, a higher chance of sunny days and lower precipitation can go a long way in letting you experience all the top things to do in Singapore with less hassle.
+For most travellers, the early dry season between February and April is the ideal time of year to visit Singapore.
+The months fall within the “dry phase” of the Northeast Monsoon and the inter-monsoon period.
+While you’re never quite in the clear here, a higher chance of sunny days and lower precipitation can go a long way in letting you experience all the top things to do in Singapore with less hassle.

 Wet Season

-What to expect: As the name implies, you’ll need to expect a soakin’ on any given day during wet season in Singapore.
-The wettest months of the year in Singapore fall between November and January.
+What to expect: As the name implies, you should expect a soakin’ on any given day during the wet season.
+The wettest months of the year in Singapore generally fall between November and January.

 Monsoon Rain